-But this post will not be yet another missive on the ethics of AI.
-Thanks to a robust and prolific public discourse around its ethical and privacy considerations, scientists are working around the clock to make AI safer and fairer, rooting out its potential dark side, which (we hope) will help us to avoid at least the killer robot scenario.
+But this post will not be yet another missive on AI ethics sustainability.
+Thanks to a robust and prolific public discourse around its ethical and privacy considerations, scientists are working around the clock on AI sustainability projects to make AI safer and fairer, rooting out its potential dark side, which (we hope) will help us to avoid at least the killer robot scenario.

 The bad news?

 AI has a dirty secret that could have catastrophic impacts on humanity and our planet – and no one is talking about it.
 As it turns out, our most promising tool for solving the world’s climate and energy crises is among their worst offenders.

 Although AI and its siblings, machine learning (ML) and high-performance computing (HPC), have the potential to help us address the most profound challenges facing our world today, they are also contributing to near-exponential increases in power consumption and carbon emissions, accelerating and intensifying the very issues we hope they can help us solve.

 These digital transformation engines are voraciously energy-hungry and carbon-intensive, requiring a veritable ocean of streaming data to fuel them.
 Traditional data architectures only compound the issue by causing latency and bottlenecks in the data pipeline that leave the graphical processing units (GPUs) that power performance-intensive workloads underutilized up to 70% of the time, idling as they wait for data to run.